 One of the easiest ways to make sure you are focusing on the big picture elements of your piece is to take frequent steps back from your painting and view it as a whole.
 If you only view your work up close you will not be able to correct yourself and is an easy way to fall into the hole of focusing too much on unnecessary detail.

 Try not to be stingy about the amount of paint you avail yourself to.
-Having a healthy amount of paint on your palette is important in alla prima painting!
+Having a healthy amount of paint on your palette is important in alla prima and painting wet on wet!
 If you just mix tiny mounds of paint you will be struggling most of your session to continually remix more colors.

 You already only have a limited amount of time in an alla prima painting session.
 You do not want to waste it on struggles related to thin paint or needing to continually remix colors.
 Just mix and use a lot of paint.
 Not only will you be happy that you did so, but one tends to learn quite a bit more when using a decent amount of paint.